Budgie Toys No.202

 The trailer also changed once again and reverted to a flat-top style but with a very different rear door and base.
 Previously the door had been attached to the base but Budgie now abandoned that and designed it to fit onto the trailer body with a clip-fit system.
 The new base had a different lettering layout with 'Long Distance Refrigeration Truck Made in England' inverted and cast onto a raised panel.
 Like the cab, ridged silver plastic wheels were fitted.

-No.202 first appeared in type A1 boxes without numbers but they soon had these added to the picture sides (A2).
+No.202 had a wide variety of boxes.
+It first appeared in type A1 boxes without numbers but these were soon added to the picture sides (A2).
 The illustration showed the original two-tone cab.
-After 1961, the Guiterman name replaced Morris & Stone as manufacturer on the yellow boxes (A8), and the model was also issed in a blue open-sided pack, sometimes with an orange or oarange-red cab (C2).
-The last yellow box had 'Budgie Models Ltd.' added to the picture faces (A10), a scarce printing shared with only three other models.
+After 1961, the Guiterman name replaced Morris & Stone as manufacturer on the yellow boxes (A8), and the model was also issed in a blue open-sided pack, sometimes with an orange cab (C2).
+The final yellow box had 'Budgie Models Ltd.' added to the picture faces (A10), a scarce printing shared with only three other models.

 The Refrigeration Truck had a long production life.
-It was often included in the 5-Series Gift Sets and so is quite easy to find in good condition but the first and last issues are scarce.
-Both the final issue box and the open-sided pack are hard to find.
+It was often included in the 5-Series Gift Sets and so is quite easy to find in good condition but the first and last model variations are scarce.
+The final issue Budgie box as well as the Litteltois box and the open-sided C2 pack are all hard to find.

 Variation 1: Red & blue cab, Flat-top trailer, umw (knobbly tyres), A1 box